 - Laguna Yanacocha and Uruscocha: one of the hardest day hikes in Huaraz.

 What to Wear and Pack

-You should also pack water, snacks, lunch, sunglasses, sunscreen and a hat.
+Below, you’ll find some useful hiking gear to wear and pack.
+Otherwise, you should also pack water, snacks, lunch, sunglasses, sunscreen and a hat.
 After Carhuaz, you won’t find many opportunities to stock up on supplies.

 - Camp: of the handful of people we did see on this trail, we noticed they were carrying camping equipment.
 Perhaps you could consider an overnight trip to Laguna 513.
 Camping under the gaze of Hualcan, bliss.

 - Use Busbud: a simple way to book bus tickets in advance at competitive prices.
 We used Busbud to book our bus from Lima to Huaraz.